syncfusion-content/asp.netmvc-docs/aspnetmvc/Spreadsheet/Print.md

 ## Print with Headings

-You have an option to print the spreadsheet with gridlines or without headers.
+You have an option to print the spreadsheet with headers or without headers.
 You can do this by one of the following ways,

 * Check or uncheck the Headings option under Show group of PAGE LAYOUT tab in ribbon.
-* Using `ShowHeadings` property in `Sheets` to enable / disable gridlines.
+* Using `ShowHeadings` property to enable / disable showHeadings.

 The following code example describes the above behavior.